How to tell someone, 'You smell'

 Thanks for helping!

-A couple of tactful approaches come to mind.
-You sound like an aware and considerate manager — one who could talk face-to-face with Pepe le Pew and resolve this dilemma with both you and your star staffer smelling like roses.
-That's why we'll skip right over the subtle and not-so-subtle hints that might save you from dealing directly with this problem: leaving a family-size stick of deodorant on his desk; shrouding him in a cloud of air freshener; saying, "gee, what stinks?" when he's present, and so on.
+When considering your query, a couple of tactful approaches come to mind.
+You sound like an aware and considerate manager — one who could talk face-to-face with the offending party and resolve this dilemma with both you and your star staffer smelling like roses.
+As such, it's prudent to skip right over the subtle and not-so-subtle hints that might save you from dealing directly with this problem: leaving a family-size stick of deodorant on his desk; shrouding him in a cloud of air freshener; saying, "gee, what stinks?" when he's present, and so on.

 You've decided to take on a management challenge that is getting in the way of your workplace goals.
-Just because this obstacle has personal and sensitive written all over it doesn't mean that you should let it stand.
-You would probably address a worker's chronic lateness, constant absences, or poor overall performance, which could all stem from sensitive, personal places as well.
+Just because this obstacle has personal and sensitive written all over it doesn't mean that you have to let it stand.
+You would probably address a worker's chronic lateness, constant absences, or poor overall performance, which could all stem from sensitive, personal places as well (on a side note, it's worth mentioning that these strategies will likely help address many sensitive situations in a number of other settings).
 If you go into this talk with your genuine admiration and true desire to help all involved in mind, your caring will surely come through loud and clear.
 With carefully chosen words, it's hard to imagine your prized employee hitting the road for any place other than the drug store.